 Also, you can still market your courses and make close to 100% of the sale revenue, as long as the customer clicks on your unique sales link.

 Sales Come from Two Angles

-Being part of a thriving community has strong advantages.
+Being part of a thriving community has a few advantages.
 With a standalone website, you're tasked with sending out emails, creating ads, and sending referral links to people who might be interested in your courses.
 That's also possible with Udemy.